danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 `/clear` when you finish a task or switch to a new one.
 I'll also clear mid-task if I'm taking a different approach on the same problem, even before it's done, if the earlier back-and-forth isn't useful anymore.

-There's a nuance here worth knowing about: [prompt caching](https://code.claude.com/docs/en/prompt-caching).
+Nuance: [prompt caching](https://code.claude.com/docs/en/prompt-caching).
 It softens the resend cost somewhat, cached portions of a conversation are cheaper to resend than fresh input, but there's still a (smaller) cost to writing to the cache, and cached entries expire after a TTL that varies by plan.
 Worth reading the docs if you want the full picture, but the short version is that while caching helps, it doesn't eliminate the cost of a long conversation.

 ## Summary